LivePersonInc/developer-center/pages/documents/guides/Customized Chat Windows/createanapibasedwindow.md

 permalink: guides-customizedchat-create-an-api-based-window.html
 order: 2
+indicator: chat
 ---

 **An “API-based” engagement window must be configured in LiveEngage.**

 * On a monitored flow
 	Attach the API-based window to the relevant web engagement/campaign.

 * On an unmonitored flow
 	Attach the API-based window to the relevant external engagement.